 4.1: Exploring alternative options, Portia asks whether Antonio can't just pay back what he owes Shylock.
 But Shylock isn't interested in the sum anymore, just Antonio's flesh.

 4.1: Portia responds to Bassanio's plea to the Duke to bend the rules a little bit.
-She says bending the rules would set a poor precedent that would result in everyone and their mother suing McDonald's for serving coffee that's too hot.
+She says bending the rules would set a poor precedent that would result in everyone and their mother suing the state.

 4.1: Portia reiterates that Shylock is being offered threetimes the debt.
 She nearly pleads with him.
 She admits that Antonio has legally broken his oath, so Shylock technically has the right to take a pound of his flesh, but still, can't he just take a chill-pill?